 Remember that you are trying to survive a disaster, you are not going on a camping trip with your crew.

 On the other hand, most people tend to overpack, especially when preparing their BOB in the nick of time.

 Give this task some thought and always question the necessity of the items that you choose to include!

-- Emergency Care: A total of 299 essential first aid...
+- Contains 312 pieces of essential first aid...

 3. Lacking Medical Supplies

 Not packing some of the essential medical supplies and first aid items such as painkillers, bandages, antiseptic wipes and gauze pads can get you in a sticky situation rather quickly.